Four-letter word

-The phrase four-letter word refers to a set of English-language words written with four letters which are considered profane, including common popular or slang terms for excretory functions, sexual activity and genitalia, blasphemies, terms relating to Hell or damnation when used outside of religious contexts, or slurs.
-The "four-letter" claim refers to the fact that many (but not all) English "swear words" are incidentally four-character monosyllables.
-The term was used in this sense as early as 1886 in the United States and Great Britain.
+The term four-letter word serves as a euphemism for words that are often considered profane or offensive.

+The designation "four-letter" arises from the observation that many (though not all) popular or slang terms related to excretory functions, sexual activity, genitalia, blasphemies, and terms linked to Hell or damnation are incidentally four-character monosyllables.
+Notably, the term "four-letter word" does not strictly refer to words containing exactly four letters.

+The phrase has been in use in both the United States and the United Kingdom since at least 1886.

 History

-Common four-letter words (in this sense) that are widely considered vulgar or offensive to a notable degree include: cunt, fuck (and regional variants such as feck, fick, fock and foak), jism (or gism), jizz, shit, slut, twat and tits.
-Piss (formerly an offensive swear word) in particular, however, may be used in non-excretory contexts (pissed off, i.e. "angry", in US English and British UK English; pissed, i.e. "drunk" in UK English) that are often not considered particularly offensive, and the word also occurs several times with its excretory meaning in the King James Bible.
-Several of these have been declared legally indecent under the United States Federal Communications Commission (FCC) TV and radio open-airwave broadcasting regulations.
+Common four-letter words (in this context) widely considered vulgar or offensive include: cunt, fuck (and regional variants like feck, fick, fock, and foak), jism (or gism), jizz, shit, slut, twat, and tits.
+Notably, the term piss (once an offensive swear word) has non-excretory uses (pissed off meaning "angry" in US English and British UK English; pissed meaning "drunk" in UK English and Australian English) and has occurred with its excretory meaning in the King James Bible.
+Some of these words have been deemed legally indecent under the regulations of the United States Federal Communications Commission (FCC) for TV and radio open-airwave broadcasting.